mikko-ahonen/mikko-ahonen.github.io/_posts/2023-08-24-better-way-to-certify.md

 control of your services.
 You will immediately see many benefits.
 For example, the method will expose the gaps in your service offering and processes.
 Your process documentation will become useful to those participating in the workflows.

-One major benefit is that getting the certications becomes simpler.
-Most certificates and standards have lots of duplication.
+Certifying against standards and frameworks also becomes simpler.
+Most standards and frameworks have lots of repetition and duplication.
+For example, there are typically multiple ways on how you agree on the service  with your customer,depending on the service.

-If your service management method has a way to map process definitions into certification requirements, then you can skip most of this duplication.
-You only need to validate that all the required process definitions are in place, and then you can just give the mapping to your certification auditors.
+If your service management method has a way to map process definitions into certification requirements, then you can avoid most of this repetition.
+You only need to validate that all the required process definitions are in place, and then you can just point your certification auditors to the mappings.

 Even if you take into account the service management method deployment, the total cost is likely to be cheaper than doing the certification project the regular way.
-And next year, when you need to renew your certificates, the price is considerably lower.
+And next year, when you need to renew your certificates, the price is even considerably lower.

 ---

 To learn more about USM, download the free booklet Simple USM by Mikko Ahonen using form [here](https://usm.coach/public/resources/).
 We only ask your industry, providing your email address is optional.

-Contact us, and we would be glad to tell you more about how service management will help your organization.
+Contact us, and we would be glad to tell you more about how using a service management method can help your organization.